veneziacarl/react_rails_boilerplate/README.md

 This is a template for Rails projects with React injected in to the asset pipeline.

-app/assets/javascripts contains the bundle.js file which is picked up in the asset pipeline. client directory holds all component information and entry.jsx which is targeting in the webpack config
+app/assets/javascripts contains the bundle.js file which is picked up in the asset pipeline.
+The `Client` directory holds all component information and `entry.jsx` which is targeted in the webpack config as the entry point.

 To use: <br />
 `$ git clone git@github.com:veneziacarl/react_rails_boilerplate.git`